ethouris/fmt/doc/tagged.rst

 formatting specification, the same as the one used in the string-based formatting.
 See below for the information about tags.

+Note that all of them are function templates, and the first template parameter is the type of the value.
+You can specify this type explicitly, if you want to force the value to be interpreted differently than it would be in its original type.
+This is often required if you use an integer value of ``uint8_t`` type, which is actually an alias to ``unsigned char``, and as such it's printed as a character by default.

 * ``ffmt``: formats the single value and returns the result as ``fmt::basic_memory_buffer``

 .. code:: c++